-If you've ever been woken by a leaf-blower at 3:45 a.m., which happens often in Edmonton as our city encourages snow-clearing workers to use these machines at all hours rather than asking them to shovel, you may ponder in your sudden wakefulness how we got here.
+If you've ever been woken by a leaf-blower at 3:45 a.m. — which happens often in Edmonton as our city encourages snow-clearing workers to use these machines at all hours rather than asking them to shovel — you may ponder how we got here.

-How, you may think as you lay in the darkness at 3:45 a.m., did the leaf blower come to be Edmonton's 100-decibel carbon shovel and, in turn, how did I lose my right to sleep?
+How, you may think as you lay in the darkness, awake, at 3:45 a.m., did the leaf blower come to be Edmonton's 100-decibel carbon shovel.
+And how, in turn, how did I lose my right to sleep?

 Well, first, let's consider a brief history of the leaf blower.